erin-le/ecs163-team-10/README.md

 # Plots and Interaction
 Our two interactive visualizations are a bubble plot and a parallel coordinates plot.
 The bubble plot implements zooming and also shows a tooltip with more information when hovering over a bubble.
 The parallel coordinates plot implements brushing on each individual axis.
 Furthermore, clicking on an axis label reveals a histogram subplot for that axis alongside some additional information.

-Additionally, we have a machine learning powered interface that predicts whether a student will drop out based on the selected input values.
+Additionally, we have a user interface for interacting with a machine learning model that predicts whether a student will drop out based on the selected input values.